tolubass/clinical-ai-assessment/README.md

 ## AI Tools Disclosure

-Claude (Anthropic) used for architecture brainstorming, code assistance, debugging, and documentation.
-All engineering decisions, validation, and final responsibility remain with the developer.
+Claude (Anthropic) was used as a development support tool for code assistance, debugging, and documentation refinement.
+The system architecture, technical decisions, implementation choices, validation, testing, and final review were performed and verified by the developer.
+The developer retains full responsibility for the submitted implementation and its technical decisions.